drei01/pricing-saas/content/_index.md

                     Designed to match your website
                 </h2>
                 <p class="text-lg xl:text-xl text-gray-600 mb-6 lg:mb-8 xl:mb-10">
-                    Clear, collective and cohesive information should accompany your pricing plans, so your customers should know exactly what they buy.
-They value and appreciate your services to a much better degree and they don’t get unwelcome surprises.
                     Design and Customize your Pricing Page, so it matches your website’s theme and attitude.
-You can change it any time you want!
+You can change it any time you want and the changes happen <b>live</b> on your pricing page.
+No need to wait for a developer to update your pricing.
                 </p>
             </div>
         </div>